 The ticks that cause the most problems are nymphs as small as 2mm, or the size of a tiny ant.
 That small size is precisely why they are the cause of the majority of Lyme cases.
 Spotting something of this size requires a thorough inspection.
 To help with these checks, I carry a lint roller to give myself an airport-style screening after any outdoor activity.
 Thoroughly examine your backpack and gear before placing it in your car, tent or home.
 If you’re exhausted and not in the mood, have a heavy-duty contractor garbage bag to put your gear in and keep it outside before you can thoroughly check it.
 Wash your clothes and shower asap to wash off anything you missed and have a final thorough check.

-From my experience, traditional repellents such as DEET are ineffective with ticks.
+From my experience, traditional repellents such as DEET are not nearly as effective against ticks as they are against flies.
 My philosophy is to save chemical repellents as a last resort when you’re in a place that you know is full of ticks and/or heavy levels of bugs.
 From my years of tree planting amongst ungodly levels of insects, most of us opted for full body bug jackets over chemical spray, but often used both to maintain sanity:

 Icaridin is a modern alternative to DEET, and is said to be less harmful and just as effective.
 I put it in the same category as DEET as far as its effectiveness against ticks.
 Both are very effective with flies, but more of a mere annoyance to ticks.